Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Problem formulation

 \subsubsection{Implicit time integration}

-Given forcing and parametric inputs, the numerical solution to the full-order model described by \eqref{eq:ODE1}--\eqref{eq:ODE1last} or \eqref{eq:ODE2}--\eqref{eq:ODE2last} can be computed via numerical integration.
-For systems exhibiting stiffness, an implicit integration method is often the most computationally efficient choice; it is even essential in many cases \citep{hairer1993solving}.
-When an implicit time integrator is employed, $s$ coupled systems of nonlinear equations are solved at each time step $n=1,\ldots\totalTS$:
+Given forcing and parametric inputs, the numerical solution to the full-order model described by Eqs.~\eqref{eq:ODE1}--\eqref{eq:ODE1last} or \eqref{eq:ODE2}--\eqref{eq:ODE2last} can be computed via numerical integration.
+For stiff systems, an implicit integration method is often the most computationally efficient choice; it is even essential in many cases \citep{hairer1993solving}.
+When an implicit time integrator is employed, $s$ coupled $\ndof $-dimensional systems of nonlinear algebraic equations are solved at each time step $n=1,\ldots,\totalTS$, where $\totalTS$ denotes the total number of time steps: